tbeck/sandbox/src/_recipes/bottle-of-cocktail.md

   Recipe adapted from Tom Bullock's 1917 "The Ideal Bartender", the first cocktail book published by an African American author.
 Bullock is part of a rich legacy of Black pre-prohibition bartenders.

+  This recipe is a batched improved Old Fashioned, and aptly named a bottle of cocktail, as historically the Old Fashioned was the original cocktail.
 ingredients:
   - name: Spirit of Choice (we used Bourbon)
     quantity: 500ml